 Built in 1976 using a cast concrete plank system, the old design had become obsolete.
 In 2015, the Cambridge Housing Authority initiated a $58 million project to revise the building's exterior and interior.

-They added duct covers, soffit walls, dome over the showers, and, of course, new fiberglass shower units.
+They added duct covers, soffit walls, a dome over the showers, and, of course, new fiberglass shower units.

 The team wanted to install shower systems that were easy to clean and allowed for high-quality air to circulate in the bathrooms.

 Once the concept showers were drawn up, the team got to work on the fabrication process.
-Replacing shower units floor-by-floor, the installation that began in June 2016 was completed in November 2017.
+Replacing shower units floor by floor, the installation that began in June 2016 was completed in November 2017.
 That’s a quick turnaround for a 19-story apartment building.

 Next, the technicians rolled out the air bubbles and installed a sheet of plywood to serve as the shower wall backing.
 The last step was to add another layer of glass FRP (GFRP) to seal the wood and cure the finished shower.